apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 When installing on Windows you also need to set `JAVA_HOME` Environment Variable according to your JDK installation path (see [Setting Environment Variables](#setting-environment-variables))

+### Gradle

+As of Cordova-Android 6.4.0, [Gradle](https://gradle.org/install/) is now required to be installed to build Android.

+When installing on Windows, you need to add Gradle to your path, (see [Setting Environment Variables](#setting-environment-variables))

 #### Android SDK